Margaret B. Seymour

-Margaret Louise Beane Seymour (born January 16, 1947) is an American lawyer who is a former United States district judge of the United States District Court for the District of South Carolina.
+Margaret Louise Beane Seymour (born January 16, 1947) is an American lawyer.
+She was a United States district judge of the United States District Court for the District of South Carolina.

 Education and career

 Born in Washington, D.C., Seymour received a Bachelor of Arts degree from Howard University in 1969 and a Juris Doctor from Washington College of Law at American University in 1977.
 She was an equal opportunity specialist for the United States Department of Health, Education & Welfare from 1972 to 1979, and for the United States Equal Employment Opportunity Commission from 1979 to 1980.
 She was an attorney in the Office of Civil Rights of the United States Department of Education from 1980 to 1988.
 She was in private practice from 1988 to 1990.
 She was an Assistant United States Attorney of the District of South Carolina from 1990 to 1996, serving as the United States Attorney (interim) for that district from 1993 to 1996.